danny-zh/epam_intro_cloud_devops/Docker.md

 Devicemapper and BTRFS is what you should look for when running container in production environment.
 The difference between them is that Device Mapper works perfectly when you have prepared an underlying filesystem of the device.
 Btrfs requires the btrfs filesystem on the piece of your filesystem, where Docker will keep all files

+### 1.2 Working with Docker.
+Docker Hub and Registry

+ #### Docker Services

+The docker daemon (server side) listens on unix socket /var/run/docker.sock for docker client API calls.
+The process is as follows:

+1. The docker client issues the instruction to run a container by using command `$ docker run image_id|name`
+2. Docker daemon
+ - Pulls the image from registry if it does not exist locally
+ - Creates new container
+ - Allocates filesystem and mount the read/write layer for the container
+ - Allocates bridge network interface
+ - Allocated IP address
+ - Executes process you indicated and captures the output.
+3. After that you can manage your container with `$ docker exec -it container_id|name /bin/bash`

 #### Docker commands

 The following are some command for stating with docker